Hedge Funds

 Depending on the strategies used, the risk can vary from one fund to the next.
 Some funds employ strategies that can be very risky, for example borrowing to invest (leverageLeveraging refers to the magnification of potential gains and losses, for example by contracting debt or using derivatives such as call and put options.

 Leverage: Borrowing money in order to invest increases the potential gains, as well as the potential losses, of any investment.
 Loan-based investments therefore carry more risk and require caution on the part of investors.
-If you are thinking of borrowing to invest, make sure you are fully aware of the potential loss this could represent should the value of your investment drop.
+If you are thinking of borrowing to invest, make sure you are fully aware of the potential loss this could represent should the value of your investment drop. ), short sellingShort selling occurs when you sell a security you do not own.

 An investor borrows a security from a dealer or other financial intermediary and sells it immediately on the market.
 The investor will later have to buy back the security and deliver it to the intermediary.